vigneshchinnaiyan/CRAWLER/README.md

 `pip install -r requirements.txt`

-## SGPBusiness Scraper and breaking reCAPTCHA
+## Business Scraper and breaking reCAPTCHA

-The SGPBusiness Scraper is not used in the final product of CRAWLZ, but is more of a proof of concept for beating Google's reCAPTCHA.
+The Business Scraper is not used in the final product of CRAWLZ, but is more of a proof of concept for beating Google's reCAPTCHA.
 The idea of breaking Google's reCAPTCHA through its audio challenge came from another Github repository: https://github.com/eastee/rebreakcaptcha

-The SGPBusiness uses Scrapy to scrape through the website.
+The Business uses Scrapy to scrape through the website.
 Scrapy can be installed via:

 `pip install Scrapy`